On Weighted Orlicz-Sobolev inequalities: Introduction

-The rest of this article is organized in the following way: In section 2, we recall the notion of the Young function, Banach function space and collect some known results.
-We prove Theorem \ref{thm:3} to Theorem \ref{capacity} in section 3.
-In section 4, we prove Theorem \ref{solu}.
-Section 5 contains important examples and concluding remarks.
+The rest of this article is organized in the following way: In section 2, we recall some properties of the Young function, symmetrization, and the notion of Banach function space and collect some known results.
+Section 3, Section 4, and Section 5 contain the proof of Theorem \ref{thm:3}-Theorem \ref{solu}.
+Section 6 includes some examples and concluding remarks.